Like Chuck,

 I grumbled about Mike Davis’s "Fortress L.A." article (from City

-), earlier in the week, but I’m doubling back on those doubts now
+of Quartz), earlier in the week, but I’m doubling back on those doubts now

 that the classes read the chapter.
 Davis adopts a term I’m growing ever

-more fond of as we move ahead with spatial analysis–archisemiotics
+more fond of as we move ahead with spatial analysis–archisemiotics.

 Basically, Davis argues that L.A.’s architectural development implies